 There was lots of procrastination for a long time for many reasons.
 The first and biggest factor was I did not know how to handle the fact that the silver paint was easily rubbed off the nickel plating.
 I spent considerable time fitting the shells with brass tubes for the headlights and marker lights – 8 light bulbs total.
 I decided to not light the numberboards so they had to be blocked off.
 Since the 2 motors were very noticeable in the middle of the interior there would be no people or seats inside.
 Lots of black paint stops most from looking in the large windows!
 This is a rather heavy model.
 Even though the real RDC1 was not designed to pull anything these easily pull 20 cars.

-I found out about Alclad paint and painted them in 2010 but that wore off too!
+I found out about Alclad metalizing aircraft paint and painted them in 2010 but that wore off the nickel plating too!
 I had no good artwork so I did not have decals.
 When I got the cars DCC was not mainstream for at least 15 years.
 I actually had them wired for just a motor decoder for a few years.
-The solution sort of all came together in the past year or so.
-I found out that there was a RDC sound decoder.
-A friend made the decals for me.
+The solution sort of all came together when I bought the QSI RDC decoders and got decals made.

 In 2010 I put a shell in the blast booth and went at it.
 No turning back now – I was committed.
 The blast booth stripped the silver paint and all but took the nickel plating off.